-- Giant pandas: Their natural habitat is the snowy mountains of China, so all this snow that Atlanta has been getting is no problem for Ya Lun, Xi Lun, Lun Lun, and Yang Yang.
+- Giant pandas: Their natural habitat is the snowy mountains of China, so any snow that Atlanta may get is no problem for Ya Lun, Xi Lun, Lun Lun, and Yang Yang.
 Plus, the pandas have their indoor dayrooms where you can watch them tussling about as well.

 - Alpacas: Tuscany, Warrior, and Smurf are never too cold in the winter with their fluffy fleece.

-- Elephants: The elephants are usually out year-round, and they can also be see in their in-door exhibit.
+- Elephants: The elephants are usually out year-round, and you can also see them in their new indoor exhibit.

 - Flamingos: These birds are apparently very tolerant of weather conditions and will be found outside unless their pond freezes over.